areed98/QC-Foodies/README.md

 ## Description

-# The Project - A food blog created by 4 individuals based in Charlotte, NC.
+# The Project

-Here, you can share your thoughts on different dishes from:
+QC Foodies is a food blog created by 4 individuals based in Charlotte, NC.
+Here, you can share your thoughts on different dishes or drinks from:

+- recipes
 - restaurants
-- recipes
-- specific restaurants
+- breweries

 For the fun time lovers who replace their food with drinks, we offer a brewery option as well.